The Only Way to Learn Violence Is by First Experiencing It Yourself as a Victim

 The deadly assaults American teenagers committed against their classmates, such as Kip Kinkel at Thurston High School, and Eric Harris and Dylan Klebold at Columbine, shocked many in the Western world and outside.
-Each time after such tragedies, we lean in great detail about the shooters’ personal lives, but the true motives, as well as the true causes for those motives, often remain meticulously hidden from public view.
+Each time after such tragedies, we learn in great detail about the shooters’ personal lives, but the true motives, as well as the true causes for those motives, often remain meticulously hidden from public view.

 Opinion leaders misuse such school attacks only to pronounce their political dis- or approval of, for example, the arms industry, violence in the media, or violent computer games.
 The true story is buried underneath a pile of speculation.

-However, research shows that all, not some, not many, but all young school shooters carry with them a history of child maltreatment.2 It’s not the case that all maltreated children will become murderers, but it is the case that all school murderers had been maltreated earlier in life.
+However, research shows that all, not some, not many, but all young school shooters carry with them a history of child maltreatment.
+It’s not the case that all maltreated children will become murderers, but it is the case that all school murderers had been maltreated earlier in life.

 Violence in the Media